PARTH-4399/NP-Square-Chat-Box/README.md

 ## Installations required

-Java JDK and JRE

-Java JDK and JRE (latest version would be better) are required in order to run our chat client.
+### Java JDK and JRE

-If you do not have Java JDK or JRE pre-installed in your device, then you could download from link provided below :
+If you don't have Java JDK or JRE pre-installed in your device, then you could download from link provided below.

 Java JDK 14: https://www.oracle.com/java/technologies/javase-jdk14-downloads.html

 Java JRE 8: https://www.oracle.com/java/technologies/javase-jre8-downloads.html

-Java IDE
+### Java IDE

 Although this is not necessary to have in your device, it will be better and easier to run our project with the help of an IDE.
 If you do not have any editor which supports the Java language, following are some links to famous and commonly used editors for download.

 Visual Studio Code: https://code.visualstudio.com/download

 Eclipse IDE: https://www.eclipse.org/downloads/

 IntelliJ IDE: https://www.jetbrains.com/idea/download/#section=windows

 ## How to Run?